-Subject Compass: an online tool to help you find HSC courses that match your interests, abilities and future plans Steps to Uni for Year 10 students [PDF]: our annual publication that sets out HSC courses the university require you to have studied to be able to start a degree, or recommend you study in order to set you up for success Top Tips for Choosing HSC Courses [PDF]: a checklist of what to keep in mind when making decisions about the HSC
+Subject Compass an online tool to help you find HSC courses that match your interests, abilities and future plans.
+UAC Steps to Uni for Year 10 students (2023 edition) our annual publication that sets out HSC courses the university require you to have studied to be able to start a degree, or recommend you study to set you up for success.